William Scott Vare: Senate scandal and end of career

 in 1926, Vare ran for the United States Senate.
 He defeated Governor Gifford Pinchot in the primary and Democrat William B. Wilson in the general election.
 Both the primaries and general election were mired in scandal.
 After Vare apparently won the election, Governor Pinchot refused to certify the election.
 In January 1927, Pinchot testified before the Senate, producing several thousand illegal paper ballots.
 Wilson alleged that voter fraud in the election included padded registration lists, phantom voters, and voter intimidation.
+Vare remained powerful; his unexpectedly supporting Herbert Hoover as the nominee at the 1928 Republican National Convention forced other party leaders to also do so, helping end hopes to draft President Calvin Coolidge to run again.
+The Pennsylvania delegation at the convention unanimously supported a resolution demanding that Vare be allowed to enter the Senate.
 In August 1928, Vare was partially paralyzed by a stroke brought on by the stress of the Senate investigation.

-In December 1929, the Senate voted 58-22 to deny the Senate seat to Vare.
+In December 1929, the Senate voted 58–22 to deny the Senate seat to Vare.
 While the Senate agreed that he had won the seat, the reason given for denying him the seat was that he had spent excessively to win the nomination.
 Governor John S. Fisher (successor to Pinchot) appointed Joseph R. Grundy to the vacant Senate seat.
 However, Vare regarded the Senate's action as endorsement of Pinchot's charges.
 As a result, when Pinchot again ran for governor in 1930, Vare ran Francis Shunk Brown in the primary against him.
 Pinchot won, and Vare then supported Democratic nominee John Hemphill in the general election, which Pinchot also won.
 Vare also backed US Secretary of Labor James J. Davis, a Republican, in the special election for the remaining two years of Vare's Senate term, which Davis won.
 In spite of this, after the election there was a "palace coup" at the Republican City Committee: Vare was ousted and replaced by Davis.

 Four years later, Vare attempted a comeback as a Democrat.
 However, the symptoms of the 1928 stroke had become worse in the ensuing six years, and he died on the sixth anniversary of the stroke.
 He is interred in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.